e-ucm/xapi-seriousgames/Tracking Model.md

 		},
 		"timestamp": {
 			"type": "string",
-			"description": "The time at which the interaction occurred, formatted according to ISO 8601" }
+			"description": "Date and time at which the interaction occurred, formatted according to ISO 8601 including its time zone."
 		}
 	}
+}
 ```

-The rest of the document defines the set of game objects and interactions considered by the RAGE Serious Game Interactions Model.
+The rest of the document defines the set of game objects and interactions considered by the RAGE Serious Games Interactions Model.

 # 2. Completable